 Wear contact lenses as prescribed by your doctor.
 If you wear contact lenses, it’s important to wear them as prescribed by your doctor and not overuse your contact lenses.
 Poor hygiene with contact lenses or overwearing contact lenses can lead to corneal scarring.

 Wear protective eyewear whenever you’re playing sports, doing yard work, using sharp tools, or using strong chemicals to clean.

 Visit us every year for a comprehensive eye exam.
 Many eye diseases have no symptoms in the early stages, and your best protection is to have a comprehensive eye exam on a regular basis.
-Early detection of diabetes, high blood pressure, and other medical conditions can happen during comprehensive eye exams and can also catch eye disease and other issues early, preventing them from turning into major problems for your eye health and vision.
+Early detection of diabetes, high blood pressure, and other medical conditions can happen during comprehensive eye exams.
+These exams can also catch eye diseases and other issues early, preventing them from turning into major problems for your eye health and vision.